 - Instagram: https://www.instagram.com/senatorannakaplan/

-- Governor Cuomo will issue an executive order requiring all people in New York to wear masks or face coverings in public.
+- Governor Cuomo has issued an executive order requiring all people in New York to wear masks or face coverings in public.

-- With New York's Contact Tracing program starting soon, New Yorkers should be on the lookout from calls that come through on your phone from “NYS Contact Tracing”.
+- With New York's Contact Tracing program under-way, New Yorkers should be on the lookout from calls that come through on your phone from “NYS Contact Tracing”.

 - If you get one of these calls, please pick up your phone.
 It’s important to speak with our local contact tracers if they’re trying to reach you, so that you can make informed decisions about your health.